0xCoto/Virgo/README.md

 git clone https://github.com/0xCoto/VIRGO
 ```

-#### If you do not use an RTL-SDR
+#### If you do not use an osmocom-supported SDR (unlikely)
-Once the repository has been cloned, open `pfb.grc` using GNU Radio Companion and replace the `RTL-SDR Source` block with the  source block of your SDR (e.g. `UHD: USRP Source`).
-After modifying the properties of the new SDR Source block (optional), click the little button next to the **Play** button to generate the new and updated version of `top_block.py` that is compatible with your SDR:
+Once the repository has been cloned, open `pfb.grc` using GNU Radio Companion and replace the `osmocom Source` block with the source block of your SDR (e.g. `UHD: USRP Source`).
+After modifying the properties of the new SDR Source block (optional), click the little button next to the **Play** button to generate the new and updated version of `run_observation.py` that is compatible with your SDR:

 ![alt text](https://i.imgur.com/F16haLm.png)

 (You only need to do this once.)

 ## Usage
-Once **VIRGO** is downloaded on your system and the SDR Source block has been replaced (unless you use an RTL-SDR where you shouldn't need to change anything), you can begin observing with **VIRGO** by running:
+Once **VIRGO** is downloaded on your system and the SDR Source block has been replaced (unless you use an osmocom-supported SDR where you shouldn't need to change anything), you can begin observing with **VIRGO** by running:

 ```
-python observe.py
+python virgo.py [arguments]
 ```

-From there, the interactive software should ask you for the parameters of your observation, which you can simple enter in and let **VIRGO** do its magic!
-Once the observation is finished, your data will be processed, analyzed and saved as `plot.png` (in the same directory as `observe.py`).

-## To do
-- [x] Add list of radio telescopes using software based on **VIRGO**
-- [ ] Implement additional horizontal axis on the calibrated spectrum to display relative velocity (derived from Δf = f<sub>rest</sub> − f<sub>obs</sub>)
-- [ ] Improve the UI by adding **bold text** and *colors*
+(Run `python virgo.py -h` to see all the available arguments)

+Alternatively, you can import **VIRGO** as a Python module (see **Example Usage** section above).

 ## Credits
 **VIRGO** was created by **[Apostolos Spanakis-Misirlis](https://www.github.com/0xCoto/)**.